-That’s a lot of good product page content going on there.
+That’s a lot of good product page content going on here.

 What e-Commerce learning do you take from this?

-Well, first off, we obviously don’t have access to the sales numbers that each of these pages delivers.
-Only the retailers and Coke will be able to tell you that.
+Well, first off, we obviously don’t have access to the sales numbers which each of these pages delivers.
+Only the retailers and Coke have that.

 With retailers like Woolworths and Coles, the focus is on making the purchase as simple as possible.
-There is a school of thought that less is more in e-Commerce.
+Many would argue less is more in e-Commerce.

-When you remove anything that gets in the way of a purchase, you improve the customer experience.
+When you remove things that get in the way of a purchase, you improve the customer experience.
 You reduce drop-out rates.

-So, if you are selling a product that is less well-known by consumers, you actually have very limited opportunity to ‘sell’ your product with some online retailers.
+So, if you’re selling less well-known products, there’s only a limited opportunity to ‘sell’ your product with some online retailers.

-The templates that Woolworths and Coles use for their product pages apply to ALL their products.
-Even the way more obscure and unusual ones.
+The templates Woolworths and Coles use for their product pages apply to ALL their products.
+Even the more obscure and unusual ones.

-Their systems are set up to be easily managed and maintained by limiting the amount of information that is supplied about a product.
+Their systems are set up to be easily managed and maintained by limiting the amount of information attached to each product.

 It focuses on operational efficiency rather than shopper experience.
 And while this makes it more reliable, it feels like an IT rather than a marketing led way to think about the customer.

-But it does it with enough shoppers to justify the extra effort.
-Because, on a page for page comparison with Woolworths and Coles, we’d lay good odds that Amazon’s conversion rates are higher.
+On a page for page comparison with Woolworths and Coles, it’s highly likely Amazon’s conversion rates are higher.